RishiGupta12/SerialPundit/README.md

 ![scm](images/scm.jpg "scm")

-The 'serial communication manager (scm)' is a java library designed and developed to exchange data on serial port.
+The 'serial communication manager (scm)' is a java library for communication over serial port.
 It supports RS-232 control signals handshaking, monitoring and has been ported to Linux, MAC, Solaris and Windows operating system.
 It is consistent, portable, efficient, reliable, testable, extensible, modifiable, scalable library.

 ##Features
 - Notification whenever a serial port is added/removed from system